EVORA-project/evora-ontology/models/docs/orcidId.md

 # Slot: ORCID id (orcidId)

-_Unique persistent identifier for a person, provided by the Open Researcher and Contributor ID (ORCID) organisation_
+_Unique persistent identifier for a person, provided by the Open Researcher and Contributor ID (ORCID) organisation._